-So, if you call up a typical agency you are only going to be able to get quotes on a few different policy types, primarily term and perhaps guaranteed universal life.
+So, if you call up a typical agency you are only going to be able to get quotes on a few different policy types, primarily term, final expense, and perhaps guaranteed universal life.

-But there are many other life insurance options available that you may have never considered.
+But there are many other types of life insurance options available that you may have never considered.

 We are often asked,